bendorshai/its-a-date/README.md

 ```
 ### Parse the Extreme (Not Recommended)

-When its-a-date doesn't know what date it is, it will throw exception.
+When its-a-date doesn't know what date it is, it will return undefined.
 However many times it surprises.

 ```js